DonkeyAndMe/learngit/readme.txt

-Git is a version conttol system.
+Git is a very smart thing
-Git is free software
+Git is very good